billgraziano/xelogstash/README.md

   * [http://localhost:8080/debug/vars](http://localhost:8080/debug/vars) provides some basic metrics in JSON format including the total number of events processed.
 This information is real-time.
   * [http://localhost:8080/debug/pprof/](http://localhost:8080/debug/pprof/) exposes the [GO PPROF](https://golang.org/pkg/net/http/pprof/) web page for diagnostic information on the executable including memory usage, blocking, and running GO routines.

 > Internet Explorer pre-Chromium is horrible for viewing `vars` and `pprof`.
-Find a newer browser.
+I suggest a newer browser.

 ## <a name="derived-fields"></a>Derived Fields
 Based on a particular event, the application computes a number of calculated fields and adds those to the event.
 Most of them have an "xe_" prefix to separate them.
 It also returns a few SQL Server level settings with an "mssql_" prefix.